Posts

 Image

-Krishna defines renunciant (tyagi) and says, "Those who neither avoid akushala (disagreeable or miserable) action nor attached to kushala (agreeable or well-being) action are tyagi.
-Pervaded by purity, being intelligent (methavi) he is free from doubts (sansaya-rahit) " (18.10).
+K rishna defines a renunciant ( tyagi ) and says, “Those who neither avoid akushala (disagreeable or miserable) action nor are attached to kushala (agreeable or well-being) action are tyagi .
+Pervaded by purity, being intelligent ( medhavi ), he is free from doubts ( sansaya-rahit )’’ (18.10).
 We are all motivated to perform kushala karmas (actions) and avoid akusala ones.
-We tend to do karmas which are for the well-being of the self, family, organization or society.
+We tend to perform karmas that promote the well-being of the self, family, organization or society.
 Though this looks logical, it is the result of the division of karmas as akushala and kushala .
-Tyagi is the one for whom this internal division disappears.
-Krishna calls them intelligent and in one way, dropping the internal division can be termed as intelligence.
-Their doubts also disappear when oneness descends with the end of division.
+A tyagi is the one for whom this internal division disappears.
+Krishna calls them intelligent and in one way, dropping the internal division can be termed as true intelligence.
+With the dissolution of division, oneness arises, and their doubts disappear.
 As a result, the tyagi neither hates nor gets attached to any actions.
-Krishna further says, "It is impossible for the embodied beings to give up activities tota
+Krishna further says, “It is impossible for the embodied beings to give up activities tot...